 And wealthy people generally understand the difference between price and value.
 In other words, they’re not afraid to open the pocketbook, but they tend to expect value in return.

-According to Thomas Corley, author of Rich Habits: The Daily Success Habits Of Wealthy Individuals, 67% of the rich watch TV for one hour or less a day.
+Education is one of the keys to success, and reading is one of the most efficient ways to learn.
+According to Thomas Corley, author of Rich Habits: The Daily Success Habits of Wealthy Individuals, 67% of the rich watch TV for one hour or less a day.
 Only 6% of the wealthy watch reality shows, he wrote, while 78% of the poor do.

 Corley, a CPA and CFP, found that 86% of the wealthy “love to read,” with most of them reading for self-improvement.

-Of course, these are tendencies, not guarantees, so practicing yoga, reading a book and setting your alarm ahead won’t magically grow your investment account balance.
-But seeking a life of balance in mind and body, as well as in saving and investing, can help put you on the right path, and help keep you from straying from that path.
+Of course, these are tendencies, not guarantees.
+Practicing yoga, reading a book, and setting your alarm for early mornings won’t magically grow your investment account balance.
+But seeking a life of balance in mind and body, creating measurable goals, and prioritizing saving and investing, can help put you on the right path, and help keep you from straying from that path.

 And the earlier you start, the better.